Seerist Report · 20 May 2026

 The instability in Cuba significantly impacts Miami's security environment by necessitating heightened police readiness for civil unrest and increasing the risk of maritime security incidents.
 March 2026 assessments from Miami police indicate that political volatility in Havana is expected to trigger large-scale spontaneous marches and vehicle caravans in areas like Little Havana, Brickell, and downtown Miami.

-While the island's economic collapse — nationwide blackouts, severe shortages — creates pressure for mass migration, border restrictions have limited the immediate impact of such a surge.
+While the island's economic collapse, marked by nationwide blackouts and severe shortages, creates pressure for mass migration, border restrictions have limited the immediate impact of such a surge.
 However, direct security risks have manifested in lethal confrontations, such as a February 2026 incident where a Florida-registered vessel engaged in a firefight with Cuban forces.
 The local security apparatus remains on high alert for domestic disruptions, exemplified by the April 2026 lockdowns of Miami schools following bomb threats.

 Instability in Cuba has deepened political polarization within Miami, where the diaspora community is actively preparing for potential regime change.